PaulaRodrigoMartin/sc_virus/README.md

    conda list

 ## Running miReact
-Specify according paths in code/02run_mireact.R and run code/02run_mireact.sh in a cluster.
+Specify according paths in `code/02run_mireact.R` and run `code/02run_mireact.sh` in a cluster.
 You can see more on the tutorial on how to run miReact here: https://github.com/muhligs/miReact

 ## Running the workflow
-Main workflow for 'sc_virus' can be found in the snakefile.
-Scripts can be found in 'code/flow'
+Main workflow for `sc_virus` can be found in the snakefile.
+Scripts can be found in `code/flow`